 Results of the LCS are used to evaluate the performance of the total analytical system, including all preparation and analytical steps.
 The acceptance criterion for the LCS is ± 10% of the known or certified value.

-If the LCS is > 10% of the known concentration, reject all results back to the last acceptable LCS.
-Investigate the cause of the problem and take corrective actions as necessary.
+If the LCS is > 10% of the known concentration, investigate the cause of the problem and take corrective actions as necessary.

-Reanalyze all samples in the preparation batch and report the new values.
+Reanalyze all samples and LCS back to the last acceptable LCS.
+If the LCS is within ± 10% of expected value, report the reanalyzed sample results.

 If unable to reanalyze the samples, the analyst will discuss the situation with the program manager and decide to either: 1) reject the results and report only the problem code, or 2) report the original sample results with the appropriate a problem code

 Laboratory Replicates